ahebrank/migrate_source_rss_scraper/README.md

 - `browser_agent`: optionally set (mimic) a custom browser agent
 - `fields`: defines the DOM target for field content within each item (which are read from URLs in the RSS feed).

-Each field definition contains a `selector` and information about how to retrieve the content: as `text` wrapped by the tag, as `html` from within the tag, or from an attribute on the tag.
+Each field definition contains a `selector` and information about how to retrieve the content: as `text` wrapped by the tag (the default), as `html` from within the tag, or from an attribute `attr` on the tag.
 The `first` parameter may also be used to limit to the first tag found.